 How does Junxion’s process work for CVOR travelers?

-You connect with one recruiter who handles your whole contract — no call-center handoffs.
-Tell them your call tolerance, target cities, and pay goals, and they match you with open CVOR contracts in Texas, then walk you through each package with a full pay breakdown before you decide.
-Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture, and credentialing is managed start to finish by a US-based team.
+One recruiter handles your whole contract, start to finish, with no call-center handoffs.
+You tell them your call tolerance, target cities, and pay goals; they match you with open CVOR contracts in Texas and walk you through each package with a full pay breakdown before you decide.
+Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture, and a US-based team manages your credentialing the whole way.
 When you’re ready, reach out to get matched.

 Ready to find your next CVOR travel contract in Texas?
 Talk to a Junxion recruiter today and let’s match your cardiac OR background with the right program.